maheshcoder/Company_Data_Visual/README.md

 # Company_Data_visualization

-The dashboard features a clean and user-friendly interface, with a header and footer that provide easy navigation and a consistent layout.
-The header includes essential links and a search bar on the right side, while the footer contains copyright information and additional links.
+The Page  features a clean and user-friendly interface, with a header and footer that provide easy navigation and a consistent layout.
+The header includes essential logo on the left side and title on right side , while the footer contains copyright information and additional links.
 The dashboard also includes a calendar component implemented using Ant Design, allowing users to view and manage events with ease.
 Additionally, a todo list feature is integrated into the dashboard, providing a convenient way to mark and track tasks.
 These components are designed with Ant Design, ensuring a modern and responsive design for the dashboard.

 ## DASHBOARD ##